EasyKayzey/CASprzak/README.md

-# Z_CASprzak
+# CASprzak
-Z_CASprzak is a Computer Algebra System (CAS) written by The EasyKayzey Show (Erez Israeli Miller and Michael Kasprzak)
+CASprzak is a Computer Algebra System (CAS) written by The EasyKayzey Show (Erez Israeli Miller and Michael Kasprzak)

 Hello, and welcome to our CAS.
 This is a joint project by The EasyKayzey Show started at HackBCA V, 2020.
 Z_CASprzak is a computer-algebra framework mainly for storing, modifying, and applying mathematical functions and functionals, and it currently has a small command-line demo.